jharris4/html-webpack-tags-plugin/README.md

 Only assets ending in `.js` or `.css` are supported.
 The presence of assets that do not end in these extensions will cause an error.

+The `option.publicPath` may be a boolean or string, specifying whether the assets should be prepended with webpack's public path or a custom publicPath.

+The publicPath defaults to `true`.
+A value of `false` may be used to disable prefixing with webpack's publicPath, or a value like `myPublicPath/` may be used to prefix all assets with the given string.

 ```javascript
 plugins: [
   new CopyWebpackPlugin([